surge-synthesizer/surge/README.md

 ## Building and Using the Python Bindings

-Surge XT uses `pybind` to expose the innards of the synth to Ppython code for direct native access to all its features.
+Surge XT uses `pybind` to expose the innards of the synth to Python code for direct native access to all its features.
 This is a tool mostly useful for developers, and the [surge-python](https://github.com/surge-synthesizer/surge-python) repository shows some uses.